-RE: My apologies for submitting SQL Server issues but which databases are officially supported? - Added by Eric Davis about 14 years ago
+RE: My apologies for submitting SQL Server issues but which databases are officially supported? - Added by Eric Davis over 14 years ago

 That comment is from over a year ago.
 Since then the database support has changed for Redmine and also for Ruby on Rails (Redmine's web framework).
 MySQL, PostgreSQL and SQLite are the officially supported databases (as you found on http://www.redmine.org/wiki/redmine/Features).
 Others might work but I don't think the dev team has easy access to these so support is dependent on other community members.

-RE: My apologies for submitting SQL Server issues but which databases are officially supported? - Added by Chris Taylor about 14 years ago
+RE: My apologies for submitting SQL Server issues but which databases are officially supported? - Added by Chris Taylor over 14 years ago

 I've been spending a bit of time getting Sql Server 2005 working with Redmine.
 It now works almost out-of-the-box with a suitable sql adapter in Rails.